 If leave the mattress air valve open for the recommended 30 minutes (we always try to give it a bit longer), the mattress transforms into a pretty comfy little sleeping platform.

 When it’s fully inflated, the mattress measures roughly 1.25″ from the floor to the top of the mattress.
 If you apply even force to the fully inflated mattress, it feels plush.
 It doesn’t sink down too much, and you can’t feel the floor below.
 A baby’s crib mattress should be firm, and it’s kind of astonishing how well the Traveller’s mattress performs.
-Thin but mighty!
+Thin but mighty, and no need to improve the comfort of this pack and play!

 Packing & Portability